 King’s College Hospital Community Special Care Dentistry

-Both the National Institute for Clinical Excellence (NICE) and Public Health England (PHE) have recommended the commissioning of supervised toothbrushing schemes in targeted early years’ settings.
+Both the National Institute for Clinical Excellence (NICE) and Public Health England (PHE) have recommended the commissioning of supervised tooth brushing programmes in targeted early years’ settings.

 Under these programmes, children are encouraged to participate in daily supervised tooth brushing with family fluoride toothpaste.

 The training is for practitioners working at childcare settings that are located within the four LEAP wards.

 This training supports practitioners in childcare settings to implement supervised toothbrushing in their settings.

 Children in deprived areas are at greater risk of poor oral health and the LEAP wards have a high number of deprived areas.
 By establishing supervised toothbrushing programmes in early years settings, we hope to directly improve children’s oral health and to influence children’s toothbrushing routine in the home environment.